P3t3rU5/win-ffi-wrapper/README.md

-# WinFFI
+# WinFFIWrapper

-WinFFI is a gem to use the windows API using the ffi gem inspired by windows-pr gem.
+WinFFIWrapper is a gem to use the windows API using the ffi gem inspired by windows-pr gem.
 This gem is work in progress
 To install:

 ```
-gem install win-ffi
+gem install win-ffi-wrapper
 ```

 # License